Economic and Political Overview

 Economic Indicators

-After years of robust growth, the Namibian economy entered into recession in 2019 and 2020, impacted by the dissipation of temporary stimuli, a drop in raw material prices, a severe drought and then the Covid-19 pandemic.
-The economy returned to growth in 2021 (2.7%) and 2022 (3%) supported by robust diamond, gold, and uranium production and a gradual recovery in tourism and manufacturing.
-The gradual economic recovery is expected to continue in 2023, with the IMF projecting growth at 3.2%.
+After years of robust growth, the Namibian economy entered into recession in 2019 and 2020, impacted by the dissipation of temporary stimuli, a drop in raw material prices, a severe drought, and then the COVID-19 pandemic.
+The economy returned to growth in 2021 (3.5%) and 2022 (4.6%), supported by robust diamond, gold, and uranium production, and a gradual recovery in tourism and manufacturing.
+Namibia’s economic growth slowed to an estimated 3.7% in 2024, down from 4.4% in 2023, mainly due to reduced mining activity and severe drought.
+According to the World Bank, growth is projected to rise to 3.9% in 2025 and average 4% over the medium term.
+The non-mineral economy is expected to strengthen, particularly in pandemic-affected sectors like tourism, while household consumption is set to remain resilient.

 Source: IMF – World Economic Outlook Database , Latest available data